egfinch/ctq/README.md

 - Manages a pool of worker threads using `std::jthread`
 - Processes items from the queue using a provided callback function
 - Supports optional maximum queue size with blocking behavior
-- Automatically stops workers on destruction
+- RAII, automatically stops workers on destruction

 ## Usage